Charged particle motion and radiation in strong electromagnetic fields: Experiments

 Reaching high values of the quantum parameter $\chi$ is central for such experiments and we therefore review literature devoted to this issue.
-Conventional electron accelerators can provide lower divergence and energy spread, as well as higher energies and, therefore, larger values of $\chi$.
+One option would be to co-locate a future laser system with a conventional electron accelerator, which can provide lower divergence and energy spread, as well as higher energies and, therefore, larger values of $\chi$.
 In this case, optimizing the angle of collision \cite{blackburn.njp.2019} or the localization of the strong-field region by advanced focusing \cite{magnusson.prl.2019, magnusson.pra.2019} can be used to prevent overwhelming radiation losses for electrons entering the strong-field region.

+{Another direction is reaching even stronger electromagnetic fields with focused laser radiation.
+While this is primarily a matter of advances in multi-PW laser technology (see \cref{fig:LaserHR} and \cite{danson.hplse.2019}), there are alternative methodologies, which have been investigated theoretically.}

 The increase of field strength by means of advanced focusing is fundamentally restricted by the diffraction limit.
-Thus the conversion of laser light into higher frequency radiation is promising route towards achieving ultrahigh intensity.
-We note that higher frequency radiation makes quantum regime of interaction more accessible, while also reducing the requirements for radiation power (see \cref{fig:a0_wavelength} and discussion in section \cref{sec:PhysicalRegimes}).
+Thus the conversion of laser light into higher frequency radiation is promising route towards achieving even higher intensity.
+We note that {the use of} higher frequency radiation makes quantum regime of interaction more accessible, while also reducing the requirements for radiation power (see \cref{fig:a0_wavelength} and discussion in section \cref{sec:PhysicalRegimes}).
 Two major approaches are discussed in the literature: the \emph{relativistic flying mirror}, discussed in \cref{sec:FlyingMirrors}, and \emph{high-harmonic focusing}, discussed in \cref{sec:HighHarmonics}.
 We discuss another approach, based on the coherent summation of the fields from several laser pulses, in \cref{sec:DipoleWaves}.